hashgraph/hedera-services/hedera-node/docs/design/app/workflows.md

 The workflow consists of the following steps:

 1. **Parse Transaction.** The transaction arrives as a byte-array.
 The required parts are parsed and the common information is validated.
 2. **Call PreTransactionHandler.** Depending on the type of transaction, a specific `PreTransactionHandler` is called.
    It validates the transaction-specific parts and pre-loads data into the cache.
 It also creates a `TransactionMetadata` and sets the required keys.
+   It also calls `pureChecks` method that does validations based on the respective handler's transaction body.
+   The checks performed are that are independent of the state and configuration.
 3. **Prepare Signature-Data.** The data for all signatures is loaded into memory.
 A signature consists of three parts:
    1. Some bytes that are signed; in our case, either the `bodyBytes` for an Ed25519 signature or the Keccak256 hash of the `bodyBytes` for an ECDSA(secp256k1) signature.
    2. An Ed25519 or secp256k1 public key that is supposed to have signed these bytes (these public keys come from e.g. the Hedera key of some `0.0.X` account).